 - Sort: Makes the attribute available for gallery sorting

 The first attribute in the list will appear under gallery thumbnails.
-Even without these options checked, attribute selection will remain available for exports and PDFs.
+Even without these options checked, all attributes will remain available for exporting attribute values and PDF contact sheets.

 By default, all attributes are sortable, and four attributes (Name, File size, File type, and Dimensions) appear on asset detail pages.

-While Name and File attributes can't be completely removed, unchecking both options hides them from asset details and sort menus.
+While the File attribute cannot be completely removed, unchecking both options hides them from asset details and sort menus.
 Note: Asset names will still show at the top of detail pages and in some portal content.

 Analytics